CutieMath/Algorithm.Assn1/README.md

 ## Algorithm.Assn1
 Algorithm and Analysis assignment one, in collaboration with <a href="https://github.com/CY1223">Chin</a>.
 The program implemented a Binary Space Partitioning (BSP) tree use Sequential Representation and Linked Representation.
 The program can perform varies operations on the BSP tree.
+A test program will evaluate the time used to perform these operations on Sequential and Linked data stucture.

 ### Operation
 **1. Perfrom operations**